Rev. Thomas Pellaton, President

 She attended the Aaron Copland School of Music at Queens College as a Mellon Minority Undergraduate Fellow and graduated magna cum laude with a Bachelor in Music.
 There she made her debut as soloist with the Queens College Orchestra in a performance of the Debussy Première Rhapsodie.
 She also appeared as a featured soloist with the Greenwich Village Orchestra in a performance of the Mozart Clarinet Concerto and as a guest artist with Ensemble du Monde in a performance of Ravel’s Introduction and Allegro for harp, flute, clarinet and strings.
 She has performed in venues such as Carnegie Hall, CAMI Hall, Merkin Concert Hall and Brooklyn’s Forecast Music.
 Former instructors and master class coaches include David Krakauer, David Glazer, William Blount, Ayako Neidich, Stanley Drucker and Ronald Roseman.

 In addition to being a dedicated chamber musician, Liz is able to use skills she acquired from her diverse educational background and work experience to run The Harlem Chamber Players.
 She received her B.A. in Computer Science with a minor in English from Rutgers College, New Brunswick, N.J. and has worked in various industries from marketing and communications to foundations.
 In addition to her duties as executive and artistic director of The Harlem Chamber Players, Liz also uses her graphic design skills to create all marketing materials and concert programs.
 She designed this website www.harlemchamberplayers.org and is responsible for maintaining it.

-Janet Wolfe, Founder of New York City Housing Authority Symphony Orchestra
+Janet Wolfe, Advisor, Founder of New York City Housing Authority Symphony Orchestra

 A long-time patron of minority musicians in New York City, Janet Wolfe is the inspiration behind the creation of Harlem's music series Music at St. Mary's.
 She founded New York City Housing Authority (NYCHA) Symphony Orchestra in 1971, which she now calls The Housing Symphony, and she hosts a yearly gala benefit concert featuring many of New York City's finest minority chamber musicians every February in honor of Black History Month.
 Many of the musians who perform now with The Harlem Chamber Players have also played in the NYCHA Symphony Orchestra and in some of the yearly gala concerts Ms. Wolfe hosts at Weill Recital Hall at Carnegie Hall.